Don Valley station: Name

-During the planning stages for Line 5 Eglinton, the station was given the working name "Don Mills".
-On November 23, 2015, a report to the TTC Board recommended giving a unique name to each station in the subway system (including Line 5 Eglinton).
-Thus, the station was named "Science Centre" to reflect its proximity to the Ontario Science Centre (similar to Museum station) and to avoid confusion with the existing Don Mills station on Line 4 Sheppard.
+During the planning stages for Line 5 Eglinton, the station was given the working name Don Mills.
+In 2015, a report to the TTC Board recommended giving a unique name to each station in the subway system (including Line 5 Eglinton).
+Thus, the station was named Science Centre to reflect its proximity to the Ontario Science Centre (similar to Museum station, which is adjacent to the Royal Ontario Museum) and to avoid confusion with the existing Don Mills station on Line 4 Sheppard.

-On April 18, 2023, the Ontario provincial government announced plans to move the Science Centre to Ontario Place (near the other terminus of the Ontario Line).
-When asked what this would mean for Science Centre station, Paul Calandra said the station would be renamed but did not speculate on what the new name might be.
-The following year, in 2024, the government announced that the Science Centre would close permanently following an engineering report that cited a significant risk of roof collapse.
+In April 2023, the Ontario provincial government announced plans to move the Science Centre to Ontario Place (near the opposite terminus of the Ontario Line).
+In June 2024, the government announced that the Science Centre would close permanently following an engineering report that cited a significant risk of roof collapse.